Surgical and nonsurgical alternatives to traditional back surgery

 Conservative treatment methods

 Back surgery alternatives begin with nonsurgical methods of treatment.
-No two regimens are alike, but most include some combination of the following conservative treatment methods:
+No two treatment plans are alike, but most include some combination of the following conservative methods:

 - Stretching and exercise